top of page

 Source: GR No. 6/2021 jo.
 BKPM Regulation No. 9/2015 jo.
 BKPM Regulation No. 4/2021.

 Referring to BKPM Reg.
-No. 4/2021, Central PTSP is an investment related service, authorized by central government and organized in an integrated process, starting from application phase until completion phase of product through a one-stop service at BKPM.
+No. 4/2021, Central PTSP is an investment related service, authorized by central government, of which is organized in an integrated manner in one unified process.
+This process begins from the application phase until the completion phase of product through a one-stop service at BKPM.
 DPMPTSP can be defined as an organization which is authorized by provincial or regency/city government and is responsible for carrying out government affairs in investment sectors.

-Therefore, these institutions are investment-related unit with different authorizations.
-Both Central PTSP and DPMPTSP have a role in providing services for business actors to submit risk-based business licensing applications offline, if the OSS services are not yet available
+Therefore, these institutions are investment-related units with different authorizations.
+Both Central PTSP and DPMPTSP have a role in providing services for business actors, enabling them to submit offline applications for risk-based business licensing in instances where OSS services are not yet accessible.

 Land

-In the event that the regional government has not provided RDTR, then the authority to approve and grant the location permit, will be transferred to the central government.
-Such confirmation will be given via the OSS system.
-If a business is located in coastal area and jurisdiction, it is mandatory to obtain approval for the marine KKPR.
-For a business located in forest area, it is mandatory to obtain approval document known as Persetujuan Penggunaan Kawasan Hutan (P2KH).
-As part of this change, GRLL No. 2/2022 specifies that each regional government should upload a comprehensive RDTR to the OSS system.
+In the event that the regional government has not provided the RDTR, then the authority to approve and grant the location permit will be delegated to the central government.
+Such notification will be given via the OSS system.
+If a business is situated in a coastal area and jurisdiction, it is mandatory to obtain approval from the marine KKPR.
+For a business located in forest areas, it is mandatory to obtain approval document known as Persetujuan Penggunaan Kawasan Hutan (P2KH).
+As part of the alteration, GRLL No. 2/2022 specifies that each regional government should upload a comprehensive RDTR to the OSS system.
 Another simplification regarding location permit is as follows:

 Simplification of Location Permit